Bloc/workshop-curriculum/courses/ruby-primer/01-level-getting-started/05-string-interpolation/body.md

 After this exercise you should be able to:

-- Understand how to insert variables in a string.
+- Insert variables into a string.

 ### Example

-String interpolation is the act of inserting variables into a string.
-This is useful for sending customized messages to a user of your program.
-Let's write a simple program that can be used to welcome visitors to a new country:
+Interpolation converts data into readable strings.
+This process can help you send customized messages to your users.
+Let's write a simple program that welcomes visitors to a new country:

 ```ruby
 def welcome_to(country)